codepath/android_guides/Gestures-and-Touch-Events.md

  * `getX()` - Returns the x coordinate of the touch event
  * `getY()` - Returns the y coordinate of the touch event

-Note that every touch event can be propagated through the entire affected view hierarchy.
+Note that every touch event can be **propagated through the entire affected view hierarchy**.
 Not only can the touched view respond to the event but every layout that contains the view has an opportunity as well.
 Refer to the [[understanding touch events|Gestures-and-Touch-Events#understanding-touch-events]] section for a detailed overview.

 ### Handling Multi Touch Events